aalhour/awesome-compilers/README.md

 ### Community Discussions

-  * [Can we stop recommending the Dragon Book, please?](https://meta.stackexchange.com/questions/25840/can-we-stop-recommending-the-dragon-book-please) - StackExchange thread criticising the [Dragons Book](https://www.amazon.com/dp/0321486811) in favor of alternatives.
+  * [Can we stop recommending the Dragon Book, please?](https://meta.stackexchange.com/questions/25840/can-we-stop-recommending-the-dragon-book-please) - StackExchange thread criticizing the [Dragons Book](https://www.amazon.com/dp/0321486811) in favor of alternatives.
   * [What is difference between an LL and Recursive Descent parser?](http://stackoverflow.com/questions/1044600/difference-between-an-ll-and-recursive-descent-parser).
   * Does a compiler use all x86 instructions? - [@HN](https://news.ycombinator.com/item?id=12352959), [@Reddit](https://redd.it/4zgawj) - Article discussions on HN and Reddit.
   * [How to Write a Compiler](https://redd.it/4o7qag) - Article discussion on Reddit.